I have summarized the highly recommended beaches on the East Coast into a single list of places I especially want to introduce to you.

 Kalama Beach

-Kalama Beach is a hidden spot in Kailua Bay, which has some of the clearest waters in Hawaii.
+Kalama Beach is a hidden gem in Kailua Bay, which is the most beautiful sea in Hawaii.

-If you walk a little to the east, you will find Kailua Beach and Lanikai Beach, which are US No. 1 beaches.
+If you walk a little towards the east, you will find Kailua Beach and Lanikai Beach, which are the No. 1 beaches in the US.

-The powder-like white, silky sand and the beautiful emerald green blue sea are just as magnificent.
+The powdery, smooth white sand and beautiful emerald green sea are just as stunning.

-It is a recommended spot for those who want to swim at a beautiful beach that is a hidden gem with fewer people!
+It is a highly recommended spot for those who want to swim at a beautiful, uncrowded, hidden gem beach!

 See more about Kalama Beach